Smu-Tan/ZS-NMT-Variations/README.md

 2. Download the provided SPM dict and model. / Train your own SPM dict and model.
 3. Build the Sharded Dataset

-* [Download EC40 Dataset (Plain)](https://drive.google.com/drive/folders/1nZsDnj3mNKynk2D46frnLfmR9qTFzVM9?usp=drive_link).
+* Step 1: [Download EC40 Dataset (Plain)](https://drive.google.com/drive/folders/1nZsDnj3mNKynk2D46frnLfmR9qTFzVM9?usp=drive_link).
 Here "Plain" means it is not processed by the BPE, all data are in txt format.
 EC40 is open-to-use, we carefully pre-processed it. thus, no need to run additional preprocessing commands like deduplication, Moses normalization, etc.

+* Step 2: [Prepare Validation and test set (Plain)](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data).
+We provide the Scripts building the "Plain" validation and test set using Ntrex-128 and Flores-200.
+Note: we merged the Flores-200 _dev_ and _dev-test_ as the final test set.

 * [download trained SPM Dictionary and Model](https://drive.google.com/drive/folders/1tsZzQraZ7nXTyYjUCaM_JVWUnKRe_aAa?usp=drive_link).
 If you download the "Plain" dataset, you can make use of our trained SentencePiece Dictionary and Model.